Pharaoh's Delight

 Pharaoh's Delight (2 April 1987 – 2015) was an Irish-bred Thoroughbred racehorse and broodmare.
 She was one of the best two-year-old fillies in Europe in 1989 when she won the Windsor Castle Stakes, Princess Margaret Stakes and Phoenix Stakes as well as finishing second in the Moyglare Stud Stakes.
 Although she never won again the filly raced until the age of four and was placed in several top-class sprint races including the Nunthorpe Stakes, Haydock Sprint Cup and Prix de l'Abbaye.
 She was retired from racing at the end of the 1991 season and had some success as a dam of winners.

 Background

 Pharaoh's Delight was a bay mare bred in Ireland by A Tarry.
 During her racing career she was owned by Al-Deera Bloodstock.
 She was initially sent into training with Peter Hudson in England.

-Her sire Fairy King, who was full-brother to Sadler's Wells, failed to win a race after being injured on his debut, but sired the winners of over five-hundred races, including Helissio, Falbrav, Turtle Island and Oath.
+Her sire Fairy King, who was full-brother to Sadler's Wells, failed to win a race after being injured on his debut, but sired the winners of over 500 races, including Helissio, Falbrav, Turtle Island, Oath and Encosta De Lago.
 Pharaoh's Delight's dam Ridge the Times showed some racing ability, winning a race at Hamilton Park Racecourse as a two-year-old in 1983.
 She was a granddaughter of the American broodmare Take A Stand whose other descendants have included Open Mind and Peaks and Valleys.